Domestic Disturbance: Release

 Paramount Pictures held the world premiere of Domestic Disturbance at the studio on October 30, 2001.
 The film's stars were in attendance as well as many other guest celebrities.

-The film was then officially released on November 2, 2001 in 2,910 theaters throughout the United States.
-It did not prove to be a financial success, grossing only $45,246,095 domestically.
-By the end of its run, the film was only able to gross $54 million worldwide from its $75 million budget.
+The film was officially released on November 2, 2001, in 2,910 theaters throughout the United States.
+It was not a financial success, grossing only $45,246,095 domestically.
+By the end of its run, the film grossed $54 million worldwide from its $75 million budget.

 Home media

-The film was released on DVD on September 3, 2002.
+The film was released on VHS and DVD on September 3, 2002, by Paramount Home Entertainment.

 Critical reaction

-Domestic Disturbance was received poorly by critics, and gains a 24% rating on Rotten Tomatoes based on 100 reviews, with an average rating of 4/10.
+Domestic Disturbance was received poorly by critics.
+It has a 23% rating on Rotten Tomatoes based on 98 reviews, with an average rating of 4/10.
 The consensus reads: "Well-made but extremely predictable, Domestic Disturbance is an average thriller that may work better on TV."
-On Metacritic, it holds a score of 29 out of 100, based on reviews from 27 critics, indicating "generally unfavorable reviews".
+On Metacritic, it holds a score of 29 out of 100, based on reviews from 27 critics, indicating "generally unfavorable" reviews.

 Roger Ebert awarded it one-and-a-half stars out of a possible four, reciting an anecdote about how the Chicago film critics had been shown the wrong last reel.
 He saw the correct one the following Monday, and scathingly said of it in his review: "The earlier reel was lacking the final music.
 Music is the last thing wrong with that reel."

 Accolades

 Matt O'Leary was nominated for a Young Artist Award, for Best Performance in a Feature Film – Supporting Young Actor.
 However, star John Travolta was nominated for a Razzie for Worst Actor (also for Swordfish).
-Vaughn and Travolta later worked in Be Cool together.
+Vaughn and Travolta later worked in Be Cool (2005) together.